List of Friday the 13th characters: Jack Burrell

-Jack Burrell and his girlfriend Marcie Cunningham arrive at Camp Crystal Lake to help Steve Christy re-open it; however, they are more interested in sneaking off for fun.
+Jack Burrell and his girlfriend Marcie Stanler arrive at Camp Crystal Lake to help Steve Christy re-open it; however, they are more interested in sneaking off for fun.
 During a walk Jack listens as Marcie relays a story about a terrifying recurring dream.
 A storm breaks and Jack and Marcie take refuge in an old cabin and have sex.
 Marcie goes to freshen up in the camp bathrooms while Jack relaxes on the bed, suddenly, an arrow pierces Jack's throat from underneath the bed, killing him.